siniiitsa/siniiitsa/README.md

-# Hi there, I'm Sergey!
+# Hi there, I'm Sergey 🤝
 A web developer based in Kiev, Ukraine.
 Love the grind and problem solving.